aryanshdev/VectorsPY/index.rst

 It also provides multiple methods that can be used along Vectors to make their usage more useful amd meaning

-.. contents:: Table of Contents
+.. contents:: Skip To Topic
     :local:

 Getting Started